Francisco Marín Castán

-Francisco Marín Castán is the President of the Civil Chamber of the Supreme Court.
-He assumed the office in February 2021 after Juan Antonio Xiol Ríos.
-He is also the Vice President of the Supreme Court since June 2020.
-Francisco Castán, a professor of procedural law and magistrate.
-He is a member of the Francisco de Vitoria Association of Judges and Magistrates which he previously served as acting president of the aforementioned Supreme Court.
+Francisco Marín Castán (born 10 November 1952 in Segovia) a Spanish retired judge who served as acting president of the Supreme Court from 2022 to 2024.

 Francisco Castán was born in 1952, he started the judiciary career in 1977.
 He was the magistrate of the Civil Chamber of the High Court in 2000, and the Corresponding academic of the Royal Academy of Jurisprudence and Legislation in 2008.

 Francisco has been professor of Procedural Law and Civil Law in the National Distance Education University Huelva working for nine years in the institute.

+He was President of the Civil Chamber of the Supreme Court.
+He assumed the office in February 2014 after Juan Antonio Xiol Ríos.
+He was also acting President of the Supreme Court from October 2022 to September 2024 and acting Vice President of the Supreme Court from June 2020 to October 2024.
+Francisco Castán, a professor of procedural law and magistrate.
+He is a member of the Francisco de Vitoria Association of Judges and Magistrates which he previously served as acting president of the aforementioned Supreme Court.

-Francisco was appointed by the Plenary of the General Council of the Judiciary on February 20, 2021 presided over by Carlos Lesmes, President of the Supreme Court and of the CGPJ.
+Francisco was appointed by the Plenary of the General Council of the Judiciary on February 20, 2021 presided over by Carlos Lesmes, acting president of the Supreme Court.

+He retired on 10 November 2024, after reaching the legal retirement age.